01mf02/computers-spaceflight/README.md

 **Summary**: Get the book [here](https://github.com/01mf02/computers-spaceflight/releases/download/v1.0/cisf-20181105.pdf).

 This is a cleaned version of the book
-"Computers in Spaceflight: The NASA Experience", available as PDF from
+"Computers in Spaceflight: The NASA Experience" by James E. Tomayko, available as PDF from
 <https://www.ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19880069935.pdf>
 and as HTML from